-It is the 1870s in Wyoming Territory.
-Slim Sherman and his 14-year-old brother Andy try to hang on to their ranch after their father is shot by a land grabber.
+It is the 1870s in the Wyoming Territory.
+Slim Sherman and his fourteen-year-old brother Andy try to hang on to their ranch after their father was shot by a land grabber.
 They augment their...

-The Shiloh Ranch in Wyoming Territory of the 1890s is owned in sequence by Judge Garth, the Grainger brothers, and Col. MacKenzie.
+The Shiloh Ranch in Wyoming Territory of the 1890s is owned in sequence by Judge Garth, the Grainger brothers, and Colonel MacKenzie.
 It is the setting for a variety of stories, many more ...
 See full summary »

-It is the 1870s in Wyoming Territory.
-Slim Sherman and his 14-year-old brother Andy try to hang on to their ranch after their father is shot by a land grabber.
+It is the 1870s in the Wyoming Territory.
+Slim Sherman and his fourteen-year-old brother Andy try to hang on to their ranch after their father was shot by a land grabber.
 They augment their slight cattle ranch income by serving as a stagecoach station near Laramie.Written by

 Ed Stephan <firstname.lastname@example.org>

 2 of 2 people found this review helpful.